evilsocket/ergo/README.md

     ergo train example --dataset /some/path/data.csv --gpus 2

-Or alternatively you can use a [sum database](https://github.com/evilsocket/sum) running on `localhost:50051` as the data source (and use `/etc/sumd/creds/cert.pem` for credentials):

-    ergo train example --dataset sum:///etc/sumd/creds/cert.pem@localhost:50051

 This will split the dataset into a train, validation and test sets (partitioned with the `--test` and `--validation` arguments), start the training and once finished show the model statistics.

 If you want to update a model and/or train it on already imported data, you can simply: